tblaney/ssd_object-detection/README.md

-# ssd_object-detection
+# Object Detection via SSD Neural Network
-Implementation of SSD Neural Network to detect objects and their bounding boxes in images
+## Implementation of SSD Neural Network to detect objects and their bounding boxes in images